 ‘Every second your pulse pounds they grow foot by incredible foot!’

-The Strange World of Planet X is a 1957 British science fiction horror feature film and a typically 1950s cautionary tale about the possible dangers of science.
+The Strange World of Planet X is a 1957 British science fiction horror film and a typically 1950s cautionary tale about the possible dangers of science.
+Also released as Cosmic Monsters, The Crawling Terror, The Cosmic Monster, and The Crawling Horror.

 The movie was directed by Gilbert Gunn (writer of The Door with Seven Locks, 1940) and stars Forrest Tucker, Gaby André, Martin Benson, Alec Mango, Wyndham Goldie, Hugh Latimer, Dandy Nichols and Geoffrey Chater.